 Select Make this my home Xbox on the next two screens

 Now you’ve got one Xbox console set up to game share.
-It’s time for the second console.
+Now, it’s time to set up the second console.

 Now set up the other console